-She is course leader Photography MA, Kingston University and senior lecturer in Moving Image BA, University of Brighton.
+She is a senior lecturer and PGR coordinator in the Department of Film and Photography and co-director of SIME (Sound, Image, Media Encounters) at Kingston School of Art.
+She is also a senior lecturer at the University of Brighton.
 From 2008- 2014 she was a visiting lecturer at the International Academy of Arts, Palestine initiating an exchange program between UK Universities and the International Academy of Arts, Palestine.
-Other appointments include: Visiting Lecturer, Umeå Academy of Fine Arts, Sweden (2021) guest professor, Akademie der Bildenden Künste Nürnberg (2013), associate Professor Bergen National Academy of the Arts, Bergen, Norway (2007-2008).
+Other appointments include visiting Lecturer, Umeå Academy of Fine Arts, Sweden (2021) guest professor, Akademie der Bildenden Künste Nürnberg (2013), associate Professor Bergen National Academy of the Arts, Bergen, Norway (2007-2008).

 Course director MA Photography